vendia/examples/workshops/smart-contract/README-Milestone6b.md

 Examining the above code snippet, we can see that it doesn't do anything fancy but only getting the loan `id` and retrieve invocation arguments and return them as a variable JSON.

+Now let's create our lambda function.
+If you don't remember how to do that, refer to [milestone 3](./README-Milestone3.md).

 ## Testing Your Understanding

 * Is invokeArgs the only way to enrich data?
 If not, what else?